litmuschaos/v1-litmus-docs/docs/pod-delete.md

 - Causes (forced/graceful) pod failure of specific/random replicas of an application resources
 - Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
-- The pod delete by `Powerfulseal` is only supporting single pod failure (kill_count = 1).

 ## Integrations

-- Pod failures can be effected using one of these chaos libraries: `litmus`, `powerfulseal`
 - The desired chaos library can be selected by setting one of the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment